 - Serve - My favorite way to serve these apples is with a scoop of vanilla ice cream.
 You can also serve these with delicious whipped cream.

-How to make Honeycrisp Baked Apples: Step-By-Step
+How to make Baked Apples: Step-By-Step

 Step 1: Preheat the oven to 350 degrees Fahrenheit.
 Using an apple corer, core each of your fresh apples making sure to leave the bottom intact.